mariaabato/Final-Project/README.md

 This included:
 - Ideas for roguelike mechanics
 - Suggestions for code structure
-- Help diagnosing errors
+- Help finding errors and debugging

-All final code, gameplay, and design decisions were completed by me.
+- Understanding new ideas needed for this code
+- Writing small portions of supportive code

 ---